freeletics/khonshu/whetstone/README.md

 ### Views with Fragments

-The last covered use case are view based screens in an app that uses Fragments.
+The last covered use case is view based screens in an app that uses Fragments.
-This based on the separate [Renderer library](https://github.com/gabrielittner/renderer) which separates the view/ui logic from Fragments or other framework classes.
+This is based on the separate [Renderer library](https://github.com/gabrielittner/renderer) which separates the view/ui logic from Fragments or other framework classes.
 Similar to the composables above a Renderer receives a state object and emits actions.
 Whetstone has a `@RendererFragment` annotation which will then, like the